GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 % See the DEA Tech Alerts and Changelog documentation:
 % https://docs.dev.dea.ga.gov.au/public_services/dea_knowledge_hub/tech_alerts_changelog.html

-% How to update the 'DEA System Status':
+% How to update the 'System status of DEA':
 % Change the 'class' to either: tip / caution / danger
 % Default content: All DEA systems are working as expected.
 There are no outstanding incidents or errors to report.

-:::{admonition} DEA System Status
+:::{admonition} System status of DEA
 :class: caution

 * Performance issues with DEA Explorer and STAC API.
 See below.